rafsanahmed/blah8-llm/README.md

-# BLAH8: Using LLMs to generate drug target associations
+# BLAH8: Using LLMs to generate and identify drug and druggable target associations

 ## Introduction
 Drug development is arguably one of the most critical challenges in medicine.
 There are several crucial steps that get us from idea to an usable drug.
 One of those steps are drug and druggable target identification.
 Many research approaches involve manually going through articles to find drug and druggable targets.
 Although painfully tedious, this approach brings results.
 However, this process can be exponentially fast-tracked with the help of Large Language Models (LLMs).